ajxv/rrhfoem04-lib/docs/CONTRIBUTING.md

 > **This guide serves to set clear expectations for everyone involved with the project so that we can improve it together while also creating a welcoming space for everyone to participate.
 Following these guidelines will help ensure a positive experience for contributors and maintainers.**

+For deeper architectural details, protocol information, and release process, also review the [Maintainers Guide](./MaintainersGuide.md).

 ## Code of Conduct

 Please review our [Code of Conduct](https://github.com/ajxv/rrhfoem04-lib/blob/main/docs/CODE_OF_CONDUCT.md).
 It is in effect at all times.
 We expect it to be honored by everyone who contributes to this project.
 Acting like an asshole will not be tolerated.